bartonicek/thesis/litreview.md

 A fourth and final issue in linked selection, and arguably one of the core concerns of the present thesis, is consistency.
 This topic will be coming up again and again, particularly in Section \@ref(problems).
 Consistent and predictable features are a cornerstone of good user interface design [see e.g. @ruiz2021].
 However, as discussed above, the design an interactive data visualization system supporting linked selection presents many design decisions, each with its own set of implementation constraints.
 Achieving a consistent user interface through the right combination of these decisions is a known challenge [@urbanek2011; @pike2009].

 For example, while the approach of allowing objects to independently dispatch and display selection events offers great flexibility, it can also lead to a less intuitive user experience.
-Put simply, when users select objects in one linked plot by clicking them, they might reasonably expect the same functionality in other plots.
-If that is not the case (if, for instance, other plots support only displaying but not dispatching selection events), their expectation will be violated.
-Thus, it might be reasonable to require that all objects can both dispatch and display selection events.
-However, this places some fundamental constraints on these objects.
-For instance, how do we draw a lineplot line where only some of the underlying cases are selected?
-Do we draw a sequence of differently-coloured line segments, leading to a striped "candy cane" pattern (see Figure \@ref(fig:line-consistency))?
-Do we draw two separate lines?
-If so, how do we then dispatch selection events on these lines which are already conditional on selection?
-Like turning over a rock and disturbing a host of creepy-crawlies, linked selection reveals a complex web of visualization design challenges that defy a satisfying, generic solution.
+Put simply, when users select objects in one linked plot by clicking them, they might reasonably expect the same behavior in other plots.
+If that is not the case (if, for instance, other plots support only displaying but not dispatching selection events), their expectations may be violated, leading to a subpar user experience.
+Thus, giving all plots the ability to dispatch and display selection events may be a desirable goal.
+However, as I will repeatedly demonstrate in this thesis, this places some fundamental very constraints on the objects in these plots, and the summary statistics they represent.

+As an example of a visualization type which presents some difficulties for linked selection, consider the lineplot in Figure \@ref(fig:line-consistency).
+In a lineplot, lines are draw by connecting pairs of points in an ordered sequence.
+This presents some fundamental problems for linked selection.
+First, when points are selected, should we highlight the line segments *starting* at the selected points, *ending* at the selected points, or e.g., half a of a line segment on each side of the point?
+Either way, if we highlight the segments, we are faced with the problem that the line object (unlike e.g. a barplot bar) is not commutative with respective to the data order: segments have to be drawn in the order in which they appear in the data, and this can lead to striped "candy-cane-like" patterns which are not easy to interpret.
+Alternatively, we could draw the selection via two separate lines, then we are faced with the question of how we should dispatch selection events on these lines, which are already conditional on selection.
+Either way lie complex trade-offs and design decisions.
+Like turning over a rock and uncovering a bed of creepy-crawlies, linked selection exposes a web of visualization design challenges that defy a simple and generic solution.

 \begin{figure}
-\includegraphics[width=20.83in]{./figures/line-consistency} \caption{Displaying selection is not always trivial.
+\includegraphics[width=1\linewidth,height=1\textheight]{./figures/line-consistency} \caption{Displaying selection is not always trivial.
 A good example is a lineplot (right).
-Whereas a point in a scatterplot displays a single case (row) and a bar in a barplot displays a simple subset of cases, a line segment in a lineplot connects two data points.
-As such, it is not clear whether to highlight the segment *starting* at the selected point, *ending* at the selected point, or, e.g., half a segment on each side of the point.
-Further, since the geometry of a segmented line is not commutative (row order matters), we end up with a striped 'candy cane' pattern that is not easily interpretable.}(\#fig:line-consistency)
+Whereas a point in a scatterplot displays a single case (row) and a bar in a barplot displays a closed subset of cases, a line segment in a lineplot segments connects two separate data points.
+As such, it's not obvious how to handle the case when one point is selected and the other is not.
+Further, since the geometry of a segmented line is not commutative (row order matters), highlighting segments may result in a striped 'candy cane' pattern that may not be easily interpretable.}(\#fig:line-consistency)
 \end{figure}

-## General data visualization theory
+## Overview of broader data visualization topics

-The following sections briefly explore several key theoretical topics in data visualization: the goals and purpose of visualizations, the mechanisms of visual perception, and the theory of scales and measurement.
-While mainly discussed in the context of static visualization, these topics are equally relevant to interactive visualization and present some unique challenges.
-My goal is not to give an exhaustive review - each of these topics is substantial enough to serve as a thesis topic in its own right.
-Instead, I just want to give a brief overview of these topics, highlight some key points, and discuss how they may relate to my own work.
+This section briefly introduces several broad topics in data visualization: the goals of visualizing data, visual perception, the theory of scales and measurement, and graphics formats.
+While not specific to interactive visualization, these topics are important background for later discussions.
+Covering each topic in depth would require a great deal of material (enough for its own thesis), and thus, rather than offering an exhaustive review, this section merely aims to highlight some key points and provide the necessary context.

-### Visualization goals
+### Visualization goals {#visualization-goals}

 An important fact about data visualization is that, fundamentally, a chart can be used by many different people for many different things [for a review, see e.g. @brehmer2013; @franconeri2021; @sarikaya2018].
 For example, applied researchers may create figures as part of their workflow, aiming to better understand the data they had collected, spot errors and anomalies, and come up with new ideas and hypotheses [@brehmer2013; see also @kandel2012].
 Conversely, data scientists and data analysts in the public and private sector may visualize already familiar data sets to communicate important information, drive decisions, or convince or persuade stakeholders [@sarikaya2018].
 Finally, some figures may be created out of a sense of curiosity or for pure aesthetic enjoyment [@brehmer2013; @tufte2001].
 Depending on the end-goals of the user and the desired target audience, certain visualization techniques, methods, or styles may become more useful than others.